 In this video, This Old House plumbing and heating contractor Richard Trethewey explains how to prevent frozen pipes.

-1. Seal air-leaking holes and cracks around home with expanding foam sealant or silicone caulk.
+- Seal air-leaking holes and cracks around the home with expanding foam sealant or silicone caulk.

-3. Slip foam-rubber insulation over pipe, peel away backing strips, then press the adhesive surfaces together.
+- Slip foam-rubber insulation over the pipe, peel away backing strips, then press the adhesive surfaces together.

-6. Locate ice blockage, then use heat gun or blow dryer to thaw frozen pipe; don't use propane torch or other open flame.
+- Locate ice blockage, then use a heat gun or blow dryer to thaw frozen pipe; don't use a propane torch or another open flame.